LidiaMorejudo/therapycentre/README.md

 The example Contact page provides visitors with key contact details and an easy-to-use form for direct inquiries.

+### Colour scheme

+The website uses a calm and natural colour palette to create a soothing and welcoming atmosphere appropriate for a therapy centre.
+The primary background colour is a soft, muted green (#d9e8cc), chosen to evoke feelings of calmness and peace.
+Buttons and interactive elements use Bootstrap’s neutral grey tones to maintain a clean, professional appearance without clashing with the primary background.
+Social media icons are styled in black for clear visibility and a minimalist aesthetic.
+This colour scheme aims to provide a gentle and reassuring user experience, reinforcing the centre’s commitment to comfort and care.

 ## Features

 ### Existing features